How to eat healthy gluten-free food on a budget

 One of the most expensive things to buy gluten free in stores is breads.
 Cakes, sandwich bread, bagels, rolls.
 All of these will cost double, if not quadruple what regular store-bought breads cost.

 So this is honestly the best tip I have for you when trying to save money on gluten-free foods:

 We save a ton of money by making things from scratch.
 Even though gluten-free items are now easily accessible in stores, they’re still massively overpriced.
 A very small loaf of gluten-free bread from almost anywhere will cost you at least $4.99.
 I can make a bigger, better tasting loaf, with healthier ingredients, for about $1.50.

-Another thing I started making at home was our own snack bars.
-I’m a huge sucker for Lara Bars, but I make them at home for about 20-30 cents a bar now.
+(Although it’s not technically a bread, another way to save money is making your own snack bars at home.
+I’m a huge sucker for Lara Bars, but I make them at home for about 20-30 cents a bar now)

 If you’re going to be making gluten free meals from scratch, it becomes pretty important to have the right tools.